themanyone/voice_typing/README.md

 ## Setup

-We assume you have [Whisper AI](https://github.com/openai/whisper) installed and working.
-Examine `voice_typing` bash script and feel free to customize it.
+This assumes [Whisper AI](https://github.com/openai/whisper) and other dependencies are installed and working.
+Most are available through the official software update app for each platform.
+Please examine `voice_typing` bash script and feel free to customize it.
 It's only 50 lines.
-Don't run untrusted code.
+Do not run untrusted code.

 ```
 dnf -y install sox lame xdotool